meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 After the functionality of the board has been verified the copper side of the PCB is shielded using hot glue, to prevent corrosion or accidentally short critiquing something during maintenance.

 ![pcb-controller_hotglue.jpg](_figures/pcb-controller_hotglue.jpg)

-Remarks :

-- One pin is trimmed off the twenty pin female headers.
-- The temperature sensor male headers are removed and connected with the 3 wire ribbon cable, to keep a lower profile.

 The schematics and source files to cut and 3d print the parts 1. and 2. are located within the following folders respectively.